Anas-Elhounsri/Wordpress-setup-with-Terraform/README.md

 - 1 security group for EC2 and 1 for RDS
 - A generated SSH key for terraform to access the EC2

-## How the ecosystem works of some services
+## How the ecosystem works for some services
 I made this simple diagram to show how the ecosystem works
 ### Work Diagram